-In Figure 15, sound map layers of all regions for 2022 are shown at 63 and 125 Hz including ALL vessel categories.
-The modelled sound pressure level seems to be highest (between 120 dB and 130 dB) in parts of the English Channel and Baltic Sea in both frequency bands.
+Figure 15 shows sound map layers of all regions for 2022 at 63 and 125 Hz including ALL vessel categories.
+The modelled SPL appears to be highest (between 120 and 130 dB) in parts of the English Channel and Baltic Sea in both frequency bands.

 The effects of the sound speed profile and bathymetry on underwater sound propagation can be illustrated by these sound map layers.
-In deep waters (Mediterranean Sea, Black Sea, and northeast Atlantic Ocean), the seasonal change in sea surface temperature affects the angle of sound propagation paths, resulting in stronger bottom interaction (and consequently higher propagation loss) in the summer than in the winter.
+In deep waters (Mediterranean Sea, Black Sea, and northeast Atlantic Ocean), the seasonal change in sea surface temperature affects the angle of sound propagation paths, resulting in stronger bottom interaction (and consequently higher propagation loss) in summer than in winter.
 Consequently, different sound propagation characteristics could be observed depending on the sound speed profile: